microlinkhq/www/src/pages/docs/api/api-basics/endpoint.md

 title: 'Endpoint'
 ---

 **Microlink API** is shipped as a HTTP microservice exposed over SSL.

-It has two endpoints:
+Two endpoints are available:

 - **Free** ([api.microlink.io](https://api.microlink.io)): The endpoint to be used for unauthenticated requests.
 - **Pro** ([pro.microlink.io](https://pro.microlink.io)): The endpoint to be used for authenticated requests.
 It needs a previously register API key.